alinex/node-book/doc/develop/es-next.md

 $ flow
 ```

 This command may be run automatically from the `test` or `dev` task.
+And some editors
+like Atom can directly validate and show problems while editing, now.